 ACF hosts an online Grant Lifecycle Management (GLM) system to manage competitive grant cycles.
 All grant committee members are provided online access for online application review and evaluation.
 Program Managers are provided access to review current and past grant applications and reports, communicate with organizations and individuals, and approve and gather data from historical information on past cycles.
-Senior Program Officers of Affiliates are available to train and support Program Managers in accessing and navigating the online GLM system.
+ACF CT (Affiliate Team) is available to train and support Program Managers in accessing and navigating the online GLM system.